cyrusobrien/cyrusobrien/_pages/RelPol225.md

 * **Thursday April 9: Plan on having completed all the reading and chatting with members of your small group at 2pm EDT/1pm CDT etc. Please focus your discussion on Martin Luther King, Jr.'s Letter from Birmingham Jail.**

+* You can find the [Discussion Questions here.](http://cyrusobrien.com/teaching/2020-0409-discussion.html)

 <span style="color:orange">**Submit your Chat transcript by Friday at 5pm.**</span>

 #### Culture Wars